 - Taper Phase (1-2 weeks): Reduce volume while maintaining some high-intensity work to sharpen performance.

 During each phase, you’ll adjust factors like training volume, intensity, and workout types to target specific endurance adaptations.
-For instance, the base building phase might involve long, slow distance runs or rides, while the intensity building phase could incorporate high-intensity interval training (HIIT) sessions.
+For instance, the base building phase might involve long, slow distance runs or rides, while the intensity building phase could fold in high-intensity interval training (HIIT) sessions.

 Combining Strength and Endurance: The Ultimate Periodization Challenge

 For many elite athletes, the holy grail of performance is the ability to excel in both strength and endurance domains.
-While this can be challenging due to the potential for interference between these two training modalities, a well-designed periodization plan can help you navigate this complex terrain.
+While this can be tricky given the potential for interference between these two training modalities, a well-designed periodization plan can help you navigate this complex terrain.

 One effective approach is to use a concurrent periodization model, where you train both strength and endurance throughout the year but emphasize different qualities at different times.
 For example: